Bud Light's Bumpy Ride: A Marketing Tale

 Learning Opportunities

 “There’s an old adage: marketing to everyone is marketing to no one, and that is the best way to sum up Brendan Whitworth’s statement.
 He says: 'We are in the business of bringing people together over a beer,' like it’s a brand value, but it’s simply an appeal to the masses.
 The statement fails to support anyone who would’ve felt targeted in recent days: those who support trans rights see that when the brand was attacked by conservatives it abandoned them, and those who do not support trans rights see no clear commitment to their agenda.
-This entire situation highlights the monetary consequences of performative activism, misunderstanding influencers, and influencer marketing and above all a lack of courage to stand up for what you believe in as a company.
+This entire situation highlights the monetary consequences of performative activism, misunderstanding influencers, and influencer marketing and above all a lack of courage to stand up for what you believe in as a company."

 Debra Dixon-Anderson, owner of PR firm Light of Gold PR, Marketing, and Consulting LLC also offered how crisis management sometimes changes crucial messaging: